Creating and Reading XML with PHP DOM

 $book = $xml->createElement('book');

-$book_isbn = $book->setAttribute('isbn', '9759954949'); // We add the isbn attribute to the book element and assign it a value.
+$book_isbn = $book->setAttribute('isbn', '9759954949'); // Add the isbn attribute to the book element and assign a value.

-$book_title = $xml->createElement('title', 'Yunus Emre Divani'); // We assign a value to the title element.
+$book_title = $xml->createElement('title', 'Yunus Emre Divani'); // Assign a value to the title element.

 $book_author = $xml->createElement('author', 'Selim Yagmur'); // **